thexmanxyz/Favicon-Tag-Generator-Atom-Gantry/README.md

 ## Prerequisites
 * CMS (Joomla, Wordpress, Grav)
-* Gantry Templating Framework and Theme
+* Gantry Templating Framework and Theme (>= v5.4.24)

+If your Gantry version does not match the target version use the [Favicon Tag Generator Extension](https://github.com/thexmanxyz/Favicon-Tag-Generator-Gantry) instead.

 ## Download
 Choose the correct download for your target platform.
 Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
 The latest Atom version is **v1.0.0**.